sapienphp/sapien/docs/request/globals.md

 - `array $server`: A copy of `$_SERVER`.

-You can work with them the same as you would any array:
+You can work with them the same as you would with any readonly array:

 ```php
 // get the `?q=` value, defaulting to an empty string